 Let me show you a surprisingly simple, yet effective method to clean your wood floors.
-Zero-waste, non-toxic, no plastic but it works!s
+Zero-waste, non-toxic, no plastic but it works!

-I love everything that’s simple.
+I love when things are simple.
 And I am still in the process of simplifying our life.

-Cleaning is a necessity but it can be done in a simple but beautiful way.
-It can be done with being mindful about the materials and cleaners we use.
+Cleaning is a necessity but it can be done in a simple yet beautiful way.
+I can do it by being mindful of the materials and cleaners we use.
 And how we take care of our homes and environments.

 These days, I feel constantly bombarded with ads for more and seemingly better products for everyday chores.
 But are they really better?

-Our grandparents have had their methods to clean their wood floors.
-I think they worked pretty well.
+Our grandparents have had their own methods to clean wood floors.
+I think they worked really well.
 Old-fashioned is often more effective than something new-fangled.